How to add Video to your Digital Marketing Strategy

 Digital marketing without video has become unthinkable.
 Now more than ever, marketers are using video to get their message across.

-Read here learn how to implement video in your digital marketing strategy.
+Read to learn how to implement video on your next digital marketing strategy.

 Video is a very versatile and engaging content format.

 It has the opportunity to gives us a real-life picture of what is going on.
 Deployable on multiple platforms, consumers love video because it’s easy to digest, entertaining and engaging.
 For marketers, it’s appealing because it gives a great return on investment through many different channels.

 Search engines love video because they view it as high-quality content.
 The use of video on a web page can give your SEO an enormous boost, as long as the video is optimized correctly.
 It is therefore very important to include the right keywords, a clear meta description, and a strong title.

 · 97% of marketers claim that videos help customers better understand their products.

 · 81% of businesses are now using video as a part of their digital marketing strategy.

 · By 2022, online video content is predicted to command more than 82% of all web traffic (15 times higher than it was in 2017).